mlaveaux/merc/tools/mcrl2/README.md

 The `cc` crate used to build the mCRL2 toolset unfortunately does not generate a `compile_commands.json` that IDEs typically use to provide IDE support for C++ programs.
 There is a third-party tool called `bear` that can produce such a file for Rust projects, including ones that build internal `C` libraries.
+From a fresh `cargo clean` it can generate the necessary file by running the following command from this directory:

     bear -- cargo build

+Moving the resulting `compile_commands.json` to the root directory should also allow you to get IDE support in the `3rd-party/mCRL2` source code.
+Furthermore, it is also convenient to open this directory directly in `vscode` since opening the root directory can make it confused by the different workspaces somehow.